the-catman/objectab/MECHANICS.md

 console.log(reader.stringLN()); // "hi"
 ```

-## Functions: storeData/getData

-* The most important functions in this library, which enables us to store objects.
+# storeData and getData

+* Now that we have the tools to store basic data types, we can move onto more complex data types such as objects and arrays.

-### Storing
+## Storing

 * When a value is passed to storeData to encode, the first thing we have to do is check what type of data it is.
 Is it an integer, a string, an object?

-    * Then, according to the data type, we append a byte.
+    * Then, according to the data type, we append a special byte, and encode it using one of the methods mentioned below.

-        * This byte tells the reader what data type it is (so it knows how to process and decode the data).
+        * This special byte tells the reader what data type to read (so it knows how to process and decode the data).

+        * Think of it as manufacturing a box cake.
+When you sell a box cake to a customer, they have no idea what to do with it; how many eggs should they add, how long should they cook it for, and should they cook it at a low or a high temperature?
+If you don't provide instructions on how to prepare and bake the cake, it will most likely turn out to be a sloppy mess.

+        * This is even more so the case in programming, where a single bit can change a whole packet structure, totally destroying your packet, especially since computers do not have intuition and cannot correct mistakes on the fly; they just do what you tell them to do.

-### storeData: String
+## storeData: String

 * When a storeData encounters a string, it checks whether or not [`OAB_WRITER_STORE_STRING_AS_NT`](./README.md#writer-constructor) is true.

     * If it is, storeData appends `0` to the buffer and then calls `Writer.string`.

     * Otherwise, storeData appends `9` to the buffer and then calls `Writer.stringLN`.

+### Example code

 ```js
 const { Reader, Writer } = require("./index.js");